brug-be/railsgirls_guide/part_2_dynamic.md

 ### And now from the database

-We're ready for the next level of magic: Let's use the database to store the languages, because editing your code every time you learn a new language is for amateurs.
+We're ready for the next level of magic: Let's use the database to store the languages, because editing your code every time you learn a new language is going to get boring fast. ;)

 {% highlight bash %}
 rails generate scaffold language name:string